-The official laws of Arkansas do not make specific mention of any internet games or sports betting.
-Without any references, it is difficult to know whether online games are legal or not legal.
+Arkansas online gambling laws do not make specific mention of any internet games or sports betting.
+Without any references, it is difficult to know whether online games are legal or not legal in the state.

-One of the landlocked states in America, Arkansas is considered a southern state.
-It is bordered mainly by Missouri to the north, Oklahoma to the west, Louisiana to the south, and Mississippi and Tennessee to the east.
+Arkansas is considered a southern state.
+It is landlocked and bordered by Missouri to the north, Oklahoma to the west, Louisiana to the south, and Mississippi and Tennessee to the east.

 - Abbreviation: AR

 - State Motto: The People Rule